farah-maria/Faire/README.md

 I designed the app for submission as my 'Portfolio Project 4', part of the [**Code Institute Fullstack Software Development Diploma**](https://codeinstitute.net/ie/full-stack-software-development-diploma/).

+A full overview of the design and development of the Faire app, including testing and code validation, is included below.